Vinesma/.dotfiles/README.md

 # .dotfiles

-A script to link these is a current WIP.
+Use `create-links.sh` to link the config files to this repo.

 ## Programs:
 A (probably incomplete) list of applications I use, for quick reference in case I do a clean install.